alex-lt-kong/the-nitty-gritty/c/15_vectorization/1_generic/08_breaking-vectorization_data-dependency/README.md

 * The issue is that, if we pass `a`, `b` and `c` as three pointers, instead of `malloc()`ing memory to them in-place, there is no way for a compiler to be sure if there are some overlaps among these memory blocks.

-* If we are sure there will never be data denepdency issues, we may hint compilers like the follows:
+* If we are sure there will never be data dependency issues, we may hint compilers like the follows:
 ```C
 if defined( __INTEL_COMPILER)
 #pragma ivdep